June 7 is World Tourette Awareness Day. Here we discuss four little known, interesting facts about Tourette Syndrome.

 Because it is accompanied by other disorders, it may not be diagnosed or may be misdiagnosed.
 When it is diagnosed, doctors must assess the child for other commonly co-occurring conditions to ensure a holistic treatment plan is developed.

-2. Cause is unknown
+2. Its cause is unknown

 Scientists do not yet know the cause of Tourette Syndrome; however, research suggests that it is genetically inherited.
 Boys are more likely to exhibit symptoms of Tourette’s than girls are, and it is inherited as a dominant gene.
 Environmental factors such as smoking during pregnancy, complications during pregnancy, low birthweight, and infection may be associated with this condition.